-Bullying: Bullying could stem from jealousy of a gifted child’s intelligence, but insight into why kids bully also shows that children who become victims of bullying usually are those who stand out from the norm in some way.
-Sooo, you-know-who stands out among their same-age peers – Sarah Smarty-pants and Nathan the Nerd.
+Bullying: Bullying could stem from envy of a gifted child’s intelligence, but insight into why kids bully also shows that children who become victims of bullying usually are those who stand out from the norm in some way.
+So, you-know-who stands out among their same-age peers–Sarah Smarty-pants and Nathan the Nerd.
 Delivering an in-depth monologue at recess about the loss of Ancient Greek knowledge and technology when the Romans conquered the Greeks, and the resulting affect it had on the historical timing of the Industrial Revolution does call attention to oneself.
 Correcting a teacher in front of the class when she mispronounced a word could also lead to some retaliation.
 Yes, gifted children are often the victim of bullying when their intelligence shines a little too brightly.

 The Race to the Middle: In the last few decades, our educational system has focused on making sure no child gets left behind and teachers having to teach to the middle.
 This works well for the students who struggle and those who are performing in the average range.
 Excellent, right?
 No?
-Oh wait!
+Oh, wait.
 Where does this leave our gifted learners whose voracious appetite for knowledge puts them ahead of the pack?
-Let me tell you – it leaves them bored, disenchanted and disengaged.
+It leaves them bored, disenchanted and disengaged.
 While everyone in education is racing to the middle, gifted children’s love of learning is racing out the classroom door.
 The parents of gifted children do not escape this educational burden either, as they find themselves fighting the schools to get the education their gifted child needs and deserves.

 Birds of a Feather Flock Together: Unless of course you are gifted and you are a rare bird.
-Gifted people make up approximately the top 1% of the population.
-So, if a gifted child in 6th grade attends a school with say, 200 other sixth graders, statistically there is only going to be ONE other gifted 6th grader to flock with.
+Gifted people make up approximately the top 2% of the population.
+If a gifted child in 6th grade attends a school with say, 200 other sixth graders, statistically there is only going to be two other gifted 6th graders to flock with.
 We know as humans, we tend to make friends with those who share our interests.
 The same goes for school-age kids.
 For gifted children, the likelihood of finding like-minded peers to make friends with are slim.
-Having trouble finding friends who share your interests is a significant hardship for gifted children!
+Having trouble finding friends who share your interests is a significant social issue for gifted children.

-The Green-Eyed Monster: Some say that money is the root of all evil, but if you want my opinion, the root of all evil is JEALOUSY!
+The Green-Eyed Monster: Some say that money is the root of all evil, but in many instances, the root of all evil is envy.
 Gifted children are not spared from the envious actions and words of mean-spirited, resentful people.
 Both same-age peers and adults deliver envy-laden insults and actions just to make sure the gifted child is knocked down a few notches.
-Jealousy is also a major road block to advocacy efforts for gifted children – why would a child who has it made need more?
-I read recently this one particularly greenish blog post written by a mom proclaiming in her title how she hates it when parents brag about their gifted child.
-Another blog post seen by many on the net claimed people are not born gifted, they work and create good habits in order to become gifted.
+Envy is also a major road block to advocacy efforts for gifted children–why would a child who has it made need more?
+I read recently this one particular blog post written by a mom proclaiming in her title how she hates it when parents brag about their gifted child.
+Another blog post seen by many on the internet claimed people are not born gifted, they work and create good habits in order to become gifted.
 There’s some envy behind these misguided posts.

 It’s a Mis – Misunderstood, Misdiagnosed, Mislabeled, Mistreated and Mistaught: The “mis” plight of our gifted children causes their lives to be unnecessarily painful.
 The many unique and misunderstood characteristics of our gifted children often lead to psychological misdiagnoses.
 The gifted child who is bored in class begins to misbehave and his teacher recommends that he be tested for ADHD.
 A gifted child’s underachievement in school can be misinterpreted as laziness.
 Teachers who misunderstand giftedness do not see the need for acceleration or differentiation when teaching gifted children.
 In the classroom, on the playground, at the park and in their own neighborhoods, gifted children are misunderstood and are being mistreated.

 Saddled with these burdens, our gifted children struggle with self-esteem issues, feel like they don’t fit in in our world, they learn to hide or dumb down their intelligence, they may underachieve, and many end up with anxiety and depression, dropping out of school or turning to delinquent behaviors.

-Isn’t it time we alleviate these burdens?
+Isn’t it time we work to alleviate these burdens?
 Through advocacy, all of us who love, parent, educate and work with gifted children can make positive changes in the lives of gifted children.
 Make your voice part of the change.

-Advocate for gifted children and lessen the burden.
+Advocate for gifted children and let’s lessen the burden.

 MOST POPULAR POSTS